 As ND, you will see that your reporters excel at gathering facts and seeing context.
 You help develop their sharpened perceptions and techniques of discovery.

-These considerations can also be of the technical sort.
+These considerations can be of the technical sort.
 For more on both technique and technicalities in the field, see Outside Help → In the Field

 It is important that an editor work closely with a reporter in the field to manage any change in the assignment plan.
 A reporter may need added information, or help reaching a source, or the editor’s judgment in making a critical decision.
 This is especially crucial in breaking news situations.